lshpaner/eda_toolkit/source/usage_guide.rst

     :type image_filename: str, optional
     :param bbox_inches: Bounding box to use when saving the figure.
 For example, ``'tight'``.
     :type bbox_inches: str, optional
     :param single_var_image_filename: Filename to use when saving the separate distribution plots.
 The variable name will be appended to this filename.
+This parameter uses ``figsize`` for determining the plot size, ignoring ``grid_figsize``.
     :type single_var_image_filename: str, optional
     :param y_axis_label: The label to display on the ``y-axis``, default is ``'Density'``.
     :type y_axis_label: str, optional